-For example, Deepak, Kruger and Coetzee et al have published in the journal Connective Tissue Research that eugenol oil inhibits two pathways that induce osteoclast formation.
+For example, scientists have published in the journal "Connective Tissue Research" that eugenol-oil inhibits two pathways that induce osteoclast formation.

-Thus even small amounts of sweet basil and cloves, ingested regularly, will contribute to stronger bones; a wonderful flavour in any case.
+Thus even small amounts of sweet-basil and cloves, ingested regularly, will contribute to stronger bones; a wonderful flavour in any case.

-Herbs eugenol oil is found in sweet basil giving pesto its unique aroma.
+Herbs eugenol oil is found in sweet-basil giving pesto its unique aroma.

 Eugenol oil has long been used by dentists, combined with zinc oxide, in applications such as sealing root canals.
-It acts as an anti inflammatory and helps prevent bacterial build up under a crown.
+It acts as an anti-inflammatory and helps prevent bacterial buildup under a crown.

 It's also used in many perfumes because of its wonderful fragrance.

 Don't go out and buy it.
 Simply plant some sweet basil in your garden next spring.
-It's a simply divine smelling herb that will contribute to discussion around the dining room table!
-'Darling, what a divine salad.
-What on earth have you put in it?'
+It's a simply divine-smelling herb that will contribute to discussion around the dining room table!
+"Darling, what a divine salad.
+What on earth have you put in it?"

 You can't see them in this picture, but the bees from my hives go crazy over the tiny white flowers.
-I'd just love to try the honey from three acres of sweet basil!
+I'd just love to try the honey from three-acres of sweet basil!

 It's quite sensitive to very hot weather, so water frequently, and alas gets a nasty blight in misty, damp conditions.
-It's extremely frost sensitive, so harvest the leaves and freeze them as soon as they are ready.
+It's extremely frost-sensitive, so harvest the leaves and freeze them as soon as they are ready.
 You can also hang them in bunches to dry.
 Throw handfuls into your stews.

-Pluck the leaves from your sweet basil and crush them in your fingers; the fragrance is divine.
+Pluck the leaves from your sweet-basil and crush them in your fingers; the fragrance is divine.
 Then make into a pesto.

 Yes, butter is back; research conclusively shows there's no advantage in margarine and it tastes awful.
-Margarine is made with hydrogenated oils which have been proved very toxic for the body.
+It is made with hydrogenated-oils which have been proved to be very toxic for the body.

 Cloves are richly endowed with herbs eugenol oil too which is why, for centuries the treatment of toothache was a clove squished into the offending cavity.
 Add them regularly to your cooking.
-The wife just yesterday added a couple cloves to her pickled beets recipe.
+The wife just yesterday added a couple cloves to her pickled beets recipes.